Custom add and edit forms¶

 The

-with a name matching the URL segment for which the view is looked up.
-As such, add forms are not standard views, because they get the additionalfti
+++add++namespace adapter looks up the actual form to render as a multi-adapter from(context, request, fti) toInterfacewith a name matching thefactoryproperty.
+Recall that a standard view is a multi-adapter from(context, request)toInterfacewith a name matching the URL segment for which the view is looked up.
+As such, add forms are not standard views, because they get the additionalftiparameter when constructed. -

 If this fails, there is no custom add form for